bfeitknecht/impli/README.md

 ## Specification

 The most apparent deviations from the specifications are that parentheses are not strictly required for arithmetic operations and relations in expressions.
 The same applies to sequencing.
 Additionally, the write-only placeholder variable `_` allows discarding of values.
 It can only be used on the lefthandside of variable definitions.
-Furthermore, chained `if` statements may share one single final `end`.

 ## Roadmap

 There are some crucial points of further improvement.
 These include the following.
+- improve the REPL
-- cleanly handle interrupt in the REPL (ctrl+c)
+    - cleanly handle interrupt (ctrl+c)
-- cleanly separate big-step and small-step semantics
+    - support tab-autocompletion
+    - handle multi line input
+- ability to load source modules for interpretation
-- package for and distribute on major collections (homebrew, AUR, nixpkgs, ..)
+- distribute package (homebrew, AUR, nixpkgs, hackage ..)
 - improve documentation with examples
-- support autocompletion in the REPL
-- start the REPL with loaded modules
+- write standard library
+- extend test suite